Pali Hale – Day Trips Suggestions

 - Walk thru Thurston Lava Tube.
 (Don’t miss!)

 - Hike the Kilauea Iki Trail if you’re up for a moderately steep but very tropical hike down into the Kilauea Iki crater and back up.

 - Walk the Devastation Trail loop trail and view the Kilauea crater from the south rim vantage point (a favorite vantage point!) and see the Keanakakoi Crater along the way

 - Hike the Manu Ulu Shield Cone / Pu’u Hulahula loop and see the amazing landscape created by the 1969-1974 Mauna Ulu Flow.
 2 mi round trip walk with a 1/4mi hike up the Pu’u Hula-hula cinder cone, if you aren’t able to walk/hike to and up Pu’u Hulahula you can just view the incredible 1969 fissure and Tephra Field just to the right of the trailhead a short walk from the parking area (Don’t miss!)

 - Drive the Chain of Craters Road and stop and visit all the incredible past eruption vents & craters (Don’t miss!)

 - Walk out to the ancient Hawaiian Pu’u Loa Petroglyphs, off the Chain of Craters Road an easy 1.5mi round trip walk.

-- View the Holei Sea Arch (when reopened) at the end of the Chain of Craters Road
+- View the Holei Sea Arch at the end of the Chain of Craters Road

 - Lunch or Dinner at Volcano House Rim Restaurant.
 Halema’uma’u Kilauea Caldera view during the daylight hours.
 Reservations at least several days in advance are usually required for Rim Restaurant.
 Request a view table.
 If seating or reservation at Rim Restaurant is unavailable try Uncle Georges also in the Volcano house, casual bar/restaurant with same view as Rim.